CopernicaMarketingSoftware/Documentation/SMTPeter/rest/send.md

 The "to" and "cc" variables are even more flexible.
 Just like the "from" variable they may contain a name and angle brackets.
 They even may contain multiple addresses.
-These can be added in the same way as for the "recipient" variable, i.e. in an array.
+These can be added i.e. in an array.
 Yet, comma separated addresses are also allowed:

 Example: